irfanshaik11/blog/When is Failure Catastrophic?.md

 Vinod Khosla believes "Failure does not matter, only success matters".
 This is caveated by Elon, "Failure does not matter unless its catastrophic".
 This seems to be the correct advice.

-Crypto founding can feel like straddling the Catastrophic, so to feel better, I'll try to define it narrowly.
+Crypto founding can feel like straddling the catastrophic, so to feel better, I'll try to define it narrowly.

 How do we define catastrophic?